zuozhenggh/learning-library/data-management-library/database/21c/dba-essentials/configure-network-env/listener-ops/listener-ops.md

 	Now that you have stopped the listener, run the following steps to check if you can still connect to your Oracle Database.

-2. From `$ORACLE_HOME/bin`, log in to SQL Plus as the *SYSTEM* user using the service name *orcl*.
+1. From `$ORACLE_HOME/bin`, log in to SQL Plus as the *SYSTEM* user using the service name *CDB1*.

 	```
-	$ <copy>./sqlplus system@orcl</copy>
+	$ <copy>./sqlplus system@CDB1</copy>
 	```

 	## Output

 	```
-	SQL*Plus: Release 21.0.0.0.0 - Production on Mon Jul 12 13:47:41 2021
+	SQL*Plus: Release 21.0.0.0.0 - Production on Thu Feb 17 14:20:00 2022
-	Version 21.3.0.0.0
+	Version 21.4.0.0.0

 	Copyright (c) 1982, 2021, Oracle.
 All rights reserved.

 	Enter password:
 	ERROR:
 	ORA-12541: TNS:no listener
 	```

 	This error indicates that the listener is not running.
 You can exit the prompt by pressing **Ctrl + C** followed by **Enter**.

-	> **Note:** If the listener is not running on the host, Oracle Enterprise Manager Cloud Control (Oracle EMCC) returns an I/O error indicating failure while establishing connection with your Oracle Database.
+	> **Note:** If the listener is not running on the host, Oracle Enterprise Manager Cloud Control (Oracle EMCC) returns an I/O error indicating failure to establish connection with your Oracle Database.

-3. Restart the listener from the $ORACLE_HOME/bin directory.
+1. Start the listener again from the $ORACLE_HOME/bin directory.

 	```
 	$ <copy>./lsnrctl start</copy>
 	```

-	## Output.
+	## Output

+	The values may differ depending on the system you are using.

 	```
-	LSNRCTL for Linux: Version 21.0.0.0.0 - Production on 17-OCT-2021 07:31:52
+	LSNRCTL for Linux: Version 21.0.0.0.0 - Production on 17-FEB-2022 14:23:59

 	Copyright (c) 1991, 2021, Oracle.
 All rights reserved.

-	Starting /u01/app/oracle/product/21.0.0/dbhome_1//bin/tnslsnr: please wait...
+	Starting /opt/oracle/product/21c/dbhome_1/bin/tnslsnr: please wait...

 	TNSLSNR for Linux: Version 21.0.0.0.0 - Production
-	System parameter file is /u01/app/oracle/homes/OraDB21Home1/network/admin/listener.ora
+	System parameter file is /opt/oracle/homes/OraDB21Home1/network/admin/listener.ora
-	Log messages written to /u01/app/oracle/diag/tnslsnr/localhost/listener/alert/log.xml
+	Log messages written to /opt/oracle/diag/tnslsnr/localhost/listener/alert/log.xml
 	Listening on: (DESCRIPTION=(ADDRESS=(PROTOCOL=tcp)(HOST=localhost.example.com)(PORT=1521)))
 	Listening on: (DESCRIPTION=(ADDRESS=(PROTOCOL=ipc)(KEY=EXTPROC1521)))